Kids and Teens

-- Please call your local community Library, or the Central Library's Sandford Children's Library
+- Please call your local community Library, or the Central Library's Sanford Children's Library

 - Many of the City's libraries have special staff for these services, called Youth Services Librarians.
 When you contact one of the City's libraries, ask for them for special assistance.

 - The Central Library downtown has a teen center, called the Pauline Foster Teen Center, located on the second floor.
-This beach-themed safe learning envoronment for teens only includes:
+This beach-themed safe learning environment for teens only includes: